EnterpriseDB/barman/new_docs/user_guide/commands/barman/restore.inc.rst

     * ``pause``: Once recovery target is reached, the server is started in pause state, allowing users to inspect the instance
-    * ``promote``: Once recovery target is reached, the server will exit recovery and is promoted as a master.
+    * ``promote``: Once recovery target is reached, the server will exit the recovery operation and is promoted as a master.
     * ``shutdown``: Once recovery target is reached, the server is shut down.

 ``--target-immediate``
-    Recover is completed when a consistent state is reached (end of the base backup).
+    Recovery is completed when a consistent state is reached (end of the base backup).

 ``--target-lsn``
     Recover to the specified LSN (Log Sequence Number).
 Requires Postgres 10 or above.